OIT Network Systems

 The volume of this IPv6 multicast traffic is related to the number of devices on the IP subnet that have IPv6 enabled.
 Subnets that support many devices, particular devices on which customers have not disabled IPv6, are more likely to experience IPv6 multicast traffic rates high enough to degrade service.
 Other subnets are more likely to see IPv6 multicast traffic rates that are low enough that they do not degrade service.

 In particular, the subnets that are associated with wireless services provided by OIT are among those experience IPv6 multicast traffic rates high enough to degrade service.
-To compound matters, these subnets are the same ones least able to support high rates of multicast traffic, given the performance limitations of wireless service.
+To compound matters, these subnets are the same ones least able to support high rates of multicast traffic, given the nature of wireless service.

 Given that IPv6 is not yet supported on the campus network, and the IPv6 traffic on the wireless networks degrades network performance, OIT filters IPv6 traffic on the wireless networks provided by OIT.

 At this time, we are not filtering IPv6 on campus networks other that the wireless services provided by OIT.
-If in the future, network monitoring indicates that the IPv6 traffic on other campus subnets is high enough to degrade service on those networks, it is possible we will expand our IPv6 filtering.

 What is filtered, where is it filtered, and what is the effect?